Looking after your mental health, your mood and your emotional wellbeing is every bit as important as taking care of yourself physically.

 Find out more about the app from some of London’s best known Youtube vloggers in this short film.

-Everyone feels stressed during exams – but there are lots of things you can do to help cope.
+It's common to feel stressed during exams.
+But there are lots of things you can do to help cope.

 If you’re feeling stressed you can find useful advice on the MIND website including how to get organised and plan a revision timetable.